 • Gain an appreciation for the use of mathematical and computational tools in the biomedical sciences.

-Foundational Courses (29 credits)
+Required Courses (38 credits)

 • 50:640:250 Linear Algebra OR 50:640:253 Linear Algebra with Applications (3 credits)